Skill Demand Index

 Which roles need Customer Engagement most:

-Marketing positions drive 75% of demand.
-Software Engineering also frequently list Customer Engagement as a requirement.
-Skills commonly paired with Customer Engagement include Marketing Strategy.
+Marketing positions drive 50% of demand.
+Other and Software Engineering also frequently list Customer Engagement as a requirement.
+Skills commonly paired with Customer Engagement include Product Marketing and Written Communication.

 Depth Level Distribution